Shasheen8/INSIGHT_SecurePenBox/README.md

 ### Motivation

-- The motivation came from being unable to test web applications locally on the machine.
+- The motivation came from being unable to test and secure web applications locally on the machine.

 ---